 So what in the world are the Starbucks, McDonald’s and Costa Coffee’s to do?? ….
 We have the answer, and believe you me, you will be impressed at what our ‘magic recipe’ can do!

-Breakdown Plastic has developed an organic polymer that can be moulded into this coating.
+Change Plastic for Good has developed an organic polymer that can be moulded into this coating.
 Once this Breakdown-treated coating is applied to the cup and it eventually ends up in the landfill, the microbes that normally wouldn’t be able to chew through this coating can now consume it.
-Breakdown Plastic attracts these hungry microbes, allowing them inside the plastic…..and the resulting ‘microbe poop’ is all natural.
+Change Plastic for Good attracts these hungry microbes, allowing them inside the plastic…..and the resulting ‘microbe poop’ is all natural.
 Basically our polymer allows Mother Nature to do her job, just a little faster….well actually a lot faster.
 Our treated plastics, rubbers and foams (thats right….Breakdown works in tires and foam pool noodles too!) biodegrade in landfills within a few years….and it’s inexpensive and easy to use.

 Here is the link to the article that prompted me to write this blog post.